tmoshaiov/tom-tomazio-tomachello.github.io/log/math-book-list.md

 4,?   the science of programming - Gries

-4,3   Fourier series and integrals - Harry Dym
+4,3   Fourier series and integrals - Dym

+4,?
+Markov Chains and Mixing Times - Levin